 At The Hutchins School we have begun our journey towards the adoption of a Reconciliation Action Plan.
 Reconciliation Action Plans (RAPs) enable organisations, including schools and other educational institutions, to sustainably and strategically take meaningful action to advance reconciliation.

 Based around the core pillars of relationships, respect and opportunities, RAPs seek to provide tangible and substantive benefits for Australian First Nations peoples, increasing equity and supporting First Nations voice and self-determination.
-At Hutchins, supporting and guiding our work is a Working Group, made up of members of the School community, including present and former students, staff, the Headmaster, as well as staff from the University of Tasmania.
+At Hutchins, supporting and guiding our work is a Working Group, made up of members of the School community, including present and former students, staff, the Principal, as well as staff from the University of Tasmania.

 The actions of the Working Group so far have resulted in a revised Acknowledgment of Country and a Vision for Reconciliation for the School.
 This work seeks to increase awareness amongst staff, students and the wider community of the importance of culturally appropriate quality education.
 Importantly, we seek to make Hutchins more reflective of First Nations culture, history and worldviews, as well as making the School more inviting and responsive to First Nations students, parents and community members.